JosephWeaver/100DaysofCode/README.md

 # 100DaysofCode - Log
 ✅ Accountability for my coding journey on #100DaysOfCode!

+## R2D25: Wednesday, May 3, 2018
+**Progress:** Did loooots of spreadsheet coding calclations to get some money back from landlord.
+Successful! 🤴

 ## R2D24: Wednesday, May 2, 2018
 **Progress:** Live-coded for hours with students during one of my workshops at Academy of Art University.